Have You Had a Concussion or Traumatic Brain Injury?

 An undiagnosed vision condition, or one resulting from a traumatic brain injury or neurological disease, can result in the following problems:

 As part of an interdisciplinary approach, neuro-optometric rehabilitation therapy targets the underlying cause of the symptoms listed above.

-If you or a loved one is suffering from neurological disease, trauma or conditions, visit Dr. Rick Thompson for a comprehensive eye exam and neuro-optometric solutions.
+If you or a loved one is suffering from neurological disease, trauma or conditions, visit Dr. Rick Thompson and Dr. Greg Thompson for a comprehensive eye exam and neuro-optometric solutions.

 What Others Are Saying About Us

 Learn More About Neuro Optometry | FAQ